Ron Koertge: Confess-O-Rama

-Confess-O-Rama was originally published in 1996 by Laurel Leaf, then republished March 1998 by Random House Children's Books.
+Confess-O-Rama was originally published in 1996 by Laurel Leaf, then republished in March 1998 by Random House Children's Books.
 The American Library Association named it a Popular Paperbacks for Young Adults in 2001.

 The Brimstone Journals

-The Brimstone Journals was originally published February 1, 2001 by Candlewick Press, then republished in 2004.
+The Brimstone Journals was originally published on February 1, 2001 by Candlewick Press, then republished in 2004.
 The book has received the following awards: